rjspencer/docs/theming.md

 ## BlogView
 A view for a single blog post.
 Meant to be used with `{Page:BlogView}`

+fanSubmittedIsExclusive
+:	whether or not to consider content submitted by fans to a fansite as exclusive or not

+	accepted values are `true` and `false`

+	defaults to `true`

 ### block:BlogPost
 AuthorName
 :	the author's full name